prakharpande04/filecoin_web/README.md

-# 🚀 Welcome to FilCoin
+# 🚀 Welcome to FilHelper

 **Filecoin Mosaic: Decentralized Storage, Simplified**

-FilCoin is your trusted gateway to secure, scalable, and user-friendly decentralized file storage powered by Filecoin.
+FilHelper is your trusted gateway to secure, scalable, and user-friendly decentralized file storage powered by Filecoin.
 Built using the robust MERN stack, FilCoin empowers users with encrypted storage, seamless sharing, and complete blockchain transparency.

 ---